PeppyDays/learn-rust-with-tests/src/rust_fundamentals/integers.md

 }
 ```

-Now run the tests, and we should be happy that the test is correctly reporting what is wrong.
+Run the tests again.
+The test should correctly report the failure:

 ```bash
 thread 'specs_for_add::sut_returns_4_if_arguments_are_2_and_2' panicked at src/lib.rs:20:9: